Eslam-Gaber645/storefront-backend/README.md

 ```

 **\*Important\*** \
- Please make sure you entered the correct information in Initialize step.
+ Please make sure you entered the correct information in the Initialize step.

 ## Running Server